-For the spreader to run, the auxiliary valve bank discharge section must first be turned on using the button from the service terminal screen.
-The button from will then start/stop the spreader independently of the elevator web.
-The speed of the spreader web is controlled by the flow divider (item 1, fig 18) from the service terminal.
+For the spreader to run, the auxiliary valve bank discharge section must first be turned on using the button on the touch-screen.
+The button will then start/stop the spreader independently of the elevator web.
+The speed of the spreader web is controlled by the flow divider (item 1, fig 17) from the touch-screen.

-The spreader webs are tensioned using the locknuts (item 1 & 2, fig 19).
+The spreader webs are tensioned using the locknuts (item 1 & 2, fig 18).
 Ensure both sides of the web are adjusted evenly.